-Birds of Prey is fun, fast, frantic and Harley Quinn at her best, and ultimately does almost everything right.
-The latest DC movie introduces several new characters, developing each just enough without pulling focus from the relentlessly paced story, crams in more action than you could throw a Batarang at, and all in all delivers a unique and extremely fun movie.
+Birds of Prey (and the Fantabulous Emancipation of One Harley Quinn) does so many things right.
+It introduces several new characters, developing each just enough without pulling focus from the relentlessly paced story, crams in more action than you could throw a Batarang at, and all in all, delivers a unique and extremely fun movie.
 The film ignores the usual formulas and tropes and instead shows off how different comic book movies (especially ones centred around a character like Harley Quinn) can be.

 In the past few years, DC has gone from critically panned movies like Batman vs. Superman and (to a slightly lesser extent) Suicide Squad to triumphs like Wonder Woman, Shazam! and the Oscar-winning Joker.
 Thanks to the success of films that focus less on an interconnected universe, or in the Joker’s case ones that are completely separate, this is likely how DC will shift their attention going forward, but that certainly wasn’t always the case.

 After only one film with 2013’s Man of Steel 2016 saw the release of two team-up films, Batman vs. Superman and Suicide Squad.
 Between the two movies a new Batman, Wonder Woman and Joker were introduced alongside the live-action movie debut for many iconic DC characters like Harley Quinn, Deadshot, and Amanda Waller.

 Although both Batman vs. Superman and Suicide Squad were met with huge criticisms, there were some standouts in both films.
 Birds of Prey (and the Fantabulous Emancipation of One Harley Quinn) is the product of DC hoping to capitalise on one of Suicide Squad’s most successful elements, Margot Robbie’s portrayal of Harley Quinn.